Recovery · Sleep

 4. Nap Protocols

-When nighttime sleep is compromised, early morning competition, late travel, high-stress periods, strategic napping can partially offset the deficit.
-A 20-30 minute nap early to mid afternoon recovers alertness and some performance without entering deep sleep cycles that cause grogginess.
-Longer naps (60-90 minutes) that include slow-wave sleep can recover more of the physiological deficit but require adequate time to fully wake before competition or training.
+When nighttime sleep is compromised, strategic napping can partially offset the deficit.
+A 20-30 minute nap early to mid-afternoon recovers alertness without entering deep sleep cycles that cause grogginess.
+Longer naps (60-90 minutes) recover more physiological deficit but require adequate time to wake before competition.

 Practical action:

 Normalize afternoon naps on game days and high-load training days.
-Build a quiet room or dedicated recovery space if your facility allows.
 A 20-minute nap before competition does not hurt performance; it helps, particularly in athletes carrying a sleep debt.

 5. Load Management as Sleep Protection

-Overtraining and excessive training load directly impairs sleep quality, not just through fatigue, but through elevated cortisol, sympathetic nervous system dysregulation, and inflammatory burden.
+Excessive training load directly impairs sleep quality through elevated cortisol, sympathetic dysregulation, and inflammatory burden.
 The relationship runs both ways: poor sleep impairs recovery, and excessive load impairs sleep.
-When an athlete presents with sleep complaints, difficulty falling asleep, non-restorative sleep, early waking, load should be the first variable examined, not sleep hygiene.
+When an athlete presents with sleep complaints, load should be the first variable examined, not sleep hygiene.

 Practical action:

-Include a sleep quality question in your daily athlete monitoring.
-Persistent sleep disruption in a training block is a load management signal, not just a lifestyle issue.
+Include 1-2 sleep quality questions in your daily athlete monitoring.
+Persistent sleep disruption in a training block is a load management signal, not a lifestyle issue.
 An athlete who can’t sleep because they’re too activated needs load reduction before they need a sleep hygiene conversation.

 Special Populations